Copyright Notice

 I will inform you when the books are ready for purchase.

-Use the contact form in the sidebar.
+Use the contact form in the sidebar or the above email.

 If you would like a hard copy order form that is easier to read